Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 3. Based on the type of your form factor, continue with one of the following:
    - If you are using an **NFC-enabled device**, connect an external NFC reader to your computer, when prompted, tap the NFC passkey on the reader and enter the security PIN to continue.
    - If you are using a **USB security key**, insert the USB security key into the USB slot of your computer, enter the security key PIN, and when prompted touch the security key to continue.
-   - If you are using a **smart card** , connect a card reader to your computer insert the card into it, and enter the security PIN to continue.
+   - If you are using a **smart card**, connect a card reader to your computer, insert the card into it, and enter the security PIN to continue.
 4. You are logged into the relying party application.

 ### Authenticate Using the Unifyia ID Wallet Credentials